-1. Inspect the penis
+- 1. Inspect the penis - a.

-- a.
 Inspect the base of the penis and pubic area - b.
 Inspect the skin of the entire penis - c.
-Palpate the shaft of the penis noting tenderness or induration - d.
-Inspect the prepuce (foreskin) and retract it - e.
-Inspect the glans; Note location of urethral meatus - f.
-Compress the glans to open the urethral meatus - Replace foreskin if it was retracted (if you don't you can really hurt the patient)

-2. Inspect and palpate the scrotum

-- a.
-Inspect the skin, lifting the scrotum to see the posterior surface.
+If present, inspect the prepuce (foreskin) and retract it - d.
+Inspect the glans and note the location of urethral meatus - e.
+Compress the glans to open the urethral meatus, noting discharge - f.
+Replace foreskin if it was retracted - g.
+Palpate the shaft of the penis noting tenderness or induration - 2.
+Inspect and palpate the scrotum - a.
+Inspect the skin of the scrotum, lifting to see the posterior surface.
 Note any lumps, swelling or veins - b.
 Palpate each testis, noting any pain, swelling or nodules.
 Transilluminate any swelling that is found - c.
 Palpate each epididymis on the superior posterior surface of each testicle - d.
-Palpate each spermatic cord from the epididymis to the superficial inquinal ring
+Palpate each spermatic cord from the epididymis to the superficial inguinal ring